siegeon/magic.lambda.scheduler/README.md

       log.info:Executing foo-bar-task-3
 ```

-The above **[due]** node is a date and time in the future for when you want your task to be scheduled
+The above **[due]** argument is a date and time in the future for when you want your task to be scheduled
 for executed.
-After the task has been executed, it will never execute again, unless you manually execute it.
+After the task has been executed, it will never execute again, unless you manually execute it,
+or assign a new **[repeats]** pattern to it.

 **Notice** - You _cannot_ create a task with a due date being in the past, and all dates are assumed to be in
 the UTC timezone.

 ### Repeating tasks

-To have a task repeatedly being executed, you can choose between a whole range of repetition patterns.
-For instance,
+There are two basic **[repeats]** patterns for the Magic Lambda Scheduler, these are as follows.

+* `x.units` - Units can be one of _"seconds"_, _"minutes"_, _"hours"_, _"days"_, _"weeks"_ or _"months"_.
+* `MM.dd.HH.mm.ss.ww` - Where the entities are months, day of month, hours, minutes, seconds and weekdays.

+Notice, month, day of month, and weekdays can have double asterix as their values, implying _"whatever value"_.
+But either weekdays or day of month at the minimum _must_ be supplied. dd and ww are XOR in semantics.
+If you
+supply a day of month, you can optionally also supply a month.
+MM, dd and ww can also have multiple values,
+separated by the pipe character (|), to provide multiple values for these entities.

-to have a task scheduled for execution every Sunday at 10PM UTC, you could create a task such as the following.
+To have a task scheduled for execution every Sunday at 10PM UTC, you could create a task such as the following.

 ```
 wait.tasks.create:task-id